frederikkemarin/BEND/README.md

 python3 scripts/predict_variant_effects.py variant_effects.bed {output_file_name}.csv {model_type} {path_to_checkpoint} {path_to_reference_genome_fasta} --embedding_idx {position_of_embedding}
 ```

 A notebook with an example of how to run the script and evaluate the results can be found in [examples/unsupervised_variant_effects.ipynb](notebooks/variant_effects.ipynb).
+To run all models, you can use the script [scripts/run_variant_effects.sh](scripts/run_variant_effects.sh).

 ------------
 ## Extending BEND